yusufshalaby/invo-shortest-path/README.md

 Guideline concordance for out of sample patient pathways is measured using our two 'goodness' metrics.

 ## Example
-The example below creates a single state network with activities ranging from A through J and two options for how to start and end.
+The example below creates a network with activities ranging from A through J and two options for how to start and end.

 ```python
 from CareNetwork import *